In Chris’s words…

 I had to fight to get the best for my mum.
 I threatened to go to my MP and the director of adult social care.
 You’ve got to find out as much as you can, and dig and dig and dig.
 Nobody is going to do it for you.
 There is a range of benefits that everybody is entitled to.
 I wasn’t aware of any of this at the start.
 I am now!"

-Find out about personal budgets and direct payments and how they give you greater control over the services you need ...
+Find out how personal budgets and direct payments give you greater control over the services you need for care at home.